 - Daily COVID-style health declaration (still standard for large units)

-12. Production Cost Variables in Delhi
+Production Cost Variables and Budget Planning

 | Item | Cost Range (per day) | Notes |